Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 • Crowd estimate: Popular, expect people.

-• Good to know: This location requires a park monitor regardless of wedding size, which I believe is $100 per hour.
-It’s also close to the main highway so expect traffic noice.
+• Good to know: A park monitor is required for all ceremonies here, typically around $100 per hour.
+The trail is also close to the main highway, so some traffic noise is likely

-Another one of my personal favorite wedding sites is the Big Tree Day Use Area which is home to some of the largest trees in the park.
-This location is about 10-15 minutes from the main road which means it’s very quiet and peaceful.
-Similar to Williams Grove, this location is also along a water source, the Bull Creek.
-There are tons of off-the-beaten-path trails in this area that are worth exploring.
+Another one of my personal favorite ceremony spots (there are so many) is the Big Tree Day Use Area, which is home to some of the largest trees in the entire park.
+Tucked about 10 to 15 minutes from the main road, this location is much quieter than others and feels a bit more secluded.
+Like Williams Grove, it also sits along a water source, Bull Creek.
+There are also plenty of lesser-known trails in the area that are worth exploring if you want to find even more hidden gems.

 • Max capacity: 10